University of Geneva

 I have been a member of TIM/ISSCO since February 2007, where I am employed as a research associate.
-My research interests concentrate on the development and evaluation of multilingual multimodal translation systems on mobile devices.
+My research interests concentrate on the development and evaluation of multilingual multimodal dialogue systems on mobile devices.
 I am involved in the MedSLT and CALLSLT projects, and I have previously contributed to the Regulus and the IM2 projects.
 All of these projects are/were funded by the Swiss National Science Foundation.

 At the moment, I am lead developer in the project "Web-Based Deployment of Speech-Enabled Applications for Medicine and Education", funded by the Ernest Boninchi Foundation.

 I hold a BSc (5 years degree) in Computer Engineering, an MSc in Computer Engineering and an MSc in Engineering Management from TU Crete and a PhD in Multilingual Information Processing from University of Geneva.
 Before joining TIM/ISSCO I worked as a software engineer developing telephone-based speech recognition applications.
 I also worked as researcher on relevant technologies including automatic speech recognition and dictation systems, voice user interfaces and multimodal interaction at TSI.
 I have also served as an expert reviewer for the European Commission.

 I am certified as "Java 7 Associate" by Oracle, as a "C++ Associate Programmer" by the C++ Institute and as a "Professional Scrum Master I" by Scrum.org.
 Between February and May 2012 I attended the "venture challenge" start-up training program offered by the Commission for Technology and Innovation CTI (14 modules - 45 hours).
 I have also completed the "Advanced Voice User Interface Design" course offered by the Nuance Speech University.